You are here:

 1960s

 By 1960 the buildings had been refurbished as part of the move with the construction of the motorway.
 In 1960 a new flagpole was raised on the grass plot.
-At this time there was a desire to have Ngapona reclassified as a Naval Establishment.
+At this time there was a desire to have Ngapona reclassified as a naval establishment.

 In 1963 a new pontoon wharf was towed over to St Mary’s Bay from the Birkenhead Wharf for use by the Naval Reserve.
-It enabled personnel to work on the Motor Launch without having to go to travel to HMNZS Philomel (Devonport Naval Base).
+It enabled personnel to work on the Motor Launch without having to travel to HMNZS Philomel (Devonport Naval Base).
 The pontoon was finally disposed of in the 1980s.

 1970 – 2000s